Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Experiment Details

 \subsection{Comparison with related Hessian-based generalization measures}

-We compare our result from the layerwise Hessian measure from equation \ref{eq_main} with another Hessian measure defined as where $v$ is the concatenation of the $v_i$ vectors and $\bH^+$ is the truncated Hessian matrix over all model parameters of $v$.
-We use ResNet-18 as the base model on CIFAR-10 and CIFAR-100 datasets.
-We also evaluate our results of the BERT-Based-Uncased model on MRPC and SST-2 datasets from the GLUE benchmark.
-In Table \ref{tab_further_bound_comparison}, we find that the Hessian measure $\cH$ is slightly smaller than the layerwise Hessian measure from equation \ref{eq_main}.

 A similar Hessian-based measure is proposed in a concurrent work \cite{yang2022does}.
-The method from \citet{yang2022does} optimizes PAC-Bayesian bounds with the posterior covariance matrix constructed from Hessian's eigen-spectrum.
-Specifically, the analytical PAC-Bayes bound in \citet{yang2022does} requires computing the full eigen-spectrum of the Hessian matrix, which is costly for deep neural networks.
-The other methods from \citet{yang2022does} involve optimizing a Bayesian neural network with twice as many parameters as the original network.
-Compared with their methods, our method only requires computing Hessian vector products, which can be done efficiently in practice.
+The method from \citet{yang2022does} optimizes PAC-Bayesian bounds with the posterior covariance matrix constructed from Hessian's spectrum.
+We compare our result from the layer-wise Hessian measure from equation \ref{eq_main} with this alternative Hessian measure, defined as where $v$ is the concatenation of the $v_i$ vectors and $\bH^+$ is the truncated Hessian matrix over all model parameters of $v$.
+To compute the above measure, we treat $\cD$ as the union of the training and testing data sets.
+We use ResNet-18 as the base model, fine tuned on CIFAR-10 and CIFAR-100 data sets.
+We also evaluate our results of the BERT-Based-Uncased model on MRPC and SST-2 data sets from the GLUE benchmark.
+In Table \ref{tab_further_bound_comparison}, we find that the Hessian measure $\sqrt{\cH / n}$ is slightly smaller than the layer-wise Hessian measure from equation \ref{eq_main}.
+Rigorously formulating this is an interesting question for future work.
+We remark that this likely requires an analysis of the Lipschitz-continuity of the full Hessian matrix.